kalafut/kalafut.net/site/content/posts/truth-social-bizarro-world.md

 * "Joe is dead!"
 * "Nancy and the CIA colluded to make J6 happen!"

-There aren't even links to learn more about these things, and it is usually just people repeating the same thing repeatedly, and saying you're a traitor if you question anything. 🥱
+There aren't even links to learn more about the theory, and it is usually just people repeating the same thing as the last comment (and saying you're a traitor if you question anything). 🥱

 ### Fact-free Zone
 On the contrary, when people post more scientific stuff, like NASA publishing a report about some research, the usual response is that it is all fake, made up, and that the agency is a deep state construct.
 This is genuinely strange to me.
 Who can actually take offense to a finding that there are earthquakes on the moon?!?
 Truth Social, apparently!